Home » Recipe Type » Gifts » The Best Chilli Sauce You Will Ever Taste

 • Mix the arrowroot with the reserved tbsp of red wine vinegar until blended.

-• Stir this into the chilli mixture along with the salt and simmer for a further 3 mins until sauce has thickened slightly and is the consistency of tomato ketchup.
+• Stir this into the chilli mixture along with the salt and simmer for a further 3 minutes until the sauce has thickened slightly and is the consistency of tomato ketchup.

 Notes